-(1) The committee shall elect a chairperson from among its members who shall maintain an official record of all proceedings and recommendations.

-- Three (3) members of this committee, one (1) of whom shall be a management designate, shall constitute a quorum. - (3) In every instance where the committee is unable to reach a unanimous recommendation, a statement of the recommendation signed by each committee member, which shall include a description of any disagreement within the committee concerning its recommendation, shall be forwarded to the University Librarian. - (4) In those instances where the University Librarian is in disagreement with a majority recommendation of the Peer Evaluation Committee he/she shall inform the Peer Evaluation Committee of his/her reasons in writing within ten (10) working days and the Peer Evaluation Committee may prepare a response to the University Librarian's disagreement.
+- (1) The committee shall elect a chairperson from among its members who shall maintain an official record of all proceedings and recommendations. - (2) Three (3) members of this committee, one (1) of whom shall be a management designate, shall constitute a quorum. - (3) In every instance where the committee is unable to reach a unanimous recommendation, a statement of the recommendation signed by each committee member, which shall include a description of any disagreement within the committee concerning its recommendation, shall be forwarded to the University Librarian. - (4) In those instances where the University Librarian is in disagreement with a majority recommendation of the Peer Evaluation Committee he/she shall inform the Peer Evaluation Committee of his/her reasons in writing within ten (10) working days and the Peer Evaluation Committee may prepare a response to the University Librarian's disagreement.
 Such a response shall form part of the official dossier of the case.

-11.1 (c) Library Rank Promotion Committee
+(c) Library Rank Promotion Committee

-- There shall be a Library Rank Promotion Committee composed of six (6) voting members, three (3) of whom shall be designated by the University Librarian and three (3) of whom shall be elected by professional librarian employees and from among professional librarian employees holding the rank of Librarian IV.
-The University Librarian shall sit as the seventh member of the Committee acting in the capacity of non-voting chairperson.
-Provision shall be made for alternate members designated by the University Librarian and alternate members elected by and from the professional librarian employees, who shall replace any regular members of the appropriate constituency in the event of an unavoidable absence or participation as supervisor of a candidate in proceedings of the Committee.
-Four (4) members of this Committee, two (2) of whom shall be designated by the University Librarian and two (2) elected by professional librarian employees, shall constitute a quorum. - (ii) The Library Rank Promotion Committee shall make recommendations to the President regarding promotion in rank for professional librarian employees in accordance with specific criteria and procedures for rank promotion of professional librarian employees established in Article 10.
+- (i) There shall be a Library Rank Promotion Committee composed of four (4) voting members, two (2) of whom shall be designated by the University Librarian from professional librarian employees holding the rank of Librarian IV and/or management librarians, and two (2) of whom shall be elected by professional librarian employees and from among professional librarian employees holding the rank of Librarian IV.
+The University Librarian shall sit as the fifth member of the committee, acting in the capacity of non-voting chairperson. - (ii) Provision shall be made for alternate members as follows: - (1) the University Librarian shall designate members of an alternate panel to replace any regular members of the LRPC designated by the University Librarian under (i) above; and, - (2) a panel of alternate members shall be elected by the professional librarian employees from among professional librarian employees holding the rank of Librarian IV.
+Provision shall be made for replacement of regular committee members elected in accordance with (i) above from the panel of alternate members to replace any regular members in the event of unavoidable absence or participation as supervisor of a candidate in proceedings of the Committee by the Chair of the PEC. - (iii) Four (4)members of this committee, two (2) of whom shall be designated by the University Librarian and two (2) elected by professional librarian employees, shall constitute a quorum.

+(iv) The Library Rank Promotion Committee shall make recommendations to the President regarding promotion in rank for professional librarian employees in accordance with specific criteria and procedures for rank promotion of professional librarian employees established in Article 10.